| with 0 comment(s)

-That’s a wrap on the steel vs. rubber continuous track debate.
+That’s a wrap on the rubber vs. steel track debate.
 You now have information to support your decision, but the choice of rubber or steel tracks is up to you.

 In large part, the right choice for you depends on your application.
 If you want versatility, then rubber is the best choice.
 If you’re looking for durability, then you’re better off operating on steel.
 There’s one choice, though, that’s not hard to make.
 That’s to contact Prime Source Parts and Equipment for all your tracked machinery and undercarriage needs